 Apparently Groundhog Day is derived from an old German superstition brought to America by early immigrants.
 The groundhog (Marmota monax) is a large rodent common in central and eastern North America.
 We don't see groundhogs out here, but we have a close relative, the marmot, which lives in the Sierras.
 There aren't any groundhogs in Germany, either, but marmots are common in alpine areas, so perhaps that's the original groundhog.

-While miniature railroads like Sonoma TrainTown are fun, eventually you have to move up to the real deal.
-Railtown 1897 State Historic Park in the Gold Country town of Jamestown offers families the chance to see what a real working railroad looks like and, better yet, to experience a ride on a historic, century-old steam train.
-Railtown 1897 was one of the many parks slated for closure back in July, but due to the efforts of passionate supporters, it remains open for all of us to enjoy.
+While miniature railroads like Sonoma TrainTown are fun for train buffs young and old, eventually you have to move up to experience the real deal.
+Railtown 1897 State Historic Park, in the Tuolumne County town of Jamestown, offers families the chance to see what a real working railroad looks like and, better yet, to experience a ride on a historic, century-old steam train.
+Railtown 1897 was one of the many state parks slated for closure in 2012, but due to the efforts of the park's many passionate supporters, it remains open for all of us to enjoy.

 A few weeks ago, we visited the Petaluma Seed Bank to pick out our seeds for this year's vegetable garden.
 After last year's experience with really slow-growing seedlings, we decided to be a little smarter about how we did things this season.